DavidVogelxyz/library/install-os/install-debian.md

 for d in sys dev proc ; do mount --rbind /$d /mnt/$d && mount --make-rslave /mnt/$d ; done
 ```

-Also, copy over the `/etc/resolv.conf` file to assist with DNS queries:
+Also, copy over the `/etc/resolv.conf` file to assist with DNS queries.

+**Note:** When installing Ubuntu 24 (Noble) [and potentially Debian 12 (bookworm)], this step doesn't appear to be necessary, as the `debootstrap` command seems to copy the `/etc/resolv.conf` file.
+Check both files to confirm, and copy the file only if it's not identical.
+That being said, even if they are identical, there's no concern about copying it over again anyway.

 ```
 cp -v /etc/resolv.conf /mnt/etc/